ReactTraining/hooks-workshop/lessons/01-rendering/exercise/README.md

 3. Create a submit button

-- use classNames "TabsButton icon_button cta" to make it ~look so nice~.
+- use className="TabsButton icon_button cta" to make
+  it ~look so nice~.
 - toss the `FaDumbbell` in for some fun
 - Abstract the button into a `TabsButton` component